- $13 Billion+ Won

 Filing an Appeal: If the SSA has improperly denied your claim, your attorney may file an appeal seeking to overturn the decision.
-As part of the appeals process, your attorney will gather all necessary medical records and submit them to the court.
-Your attorney may also contact your treating physician in Winter Haven and request that he or she issue a written medical opinion regarding your ability to work.
-Furthermore, your disability attorney will review with you the types of questions that the judge may ask during your appeal.
+Part of that process involves gathering all the necessary evidence, such as medical records and photo/video evidence and submitting the evidence to court.
+Your attorney could also interview the medical professional that treated your injuries and request that he or she verifies your injuries and their impact on your working capacity.
+Furthermore, your disability attorney will help prepare you for any questions the judge may ask during your appeal.

-Social Security Disability Insurance Benefits (referred to as “SSD” or “SSDI”): Social Security disability insurance can provide benefits to you and certain family members if you are unable to perform the essential functions of your current occupation or another type of job because of a physical or mental disability.
-To be considered disabled by the SSA, your disabling medical condition must have lasted, or be expected to last, for at least one year.
-The amount of the monthly benefit is based on your earnings history.
+Social Security Disability Insurance Benefits (referred to as “SSD” or “SSDI”): Social Security Disability aims to provide benefits for taxpayers and their family members if they are unable to work because of a physical or mental disability.
+Among the factors that the SSA considers when reviewing whether a person is, in fact, disabled, is the duration of their injury.
+In order to qualify, your injury must have lasted, or expect to last, at least a year.
+The amount of benefits you could recover is based on your earnings history.

-Supplemental Security Income (“SSI”): SSI is a need-based program intended to assist people with limited resources who are age 65 or older or who have a disabling medical condition.
-In some cases, a disabled person may qualify for both SSD and SSI benefits.
-Generally, an individual qualifies for SSI benefits if the person has less than $2,000 in assets.
-A married couple may qualify for SSI if they have total assets amounting to less than $3,000.
+Supplemental Security Income (“SSI”): SSI is a need-based program for people with limited resources who are age 65 or older or who for those have a disabling medical condition.
+Sometimes, a disabled person may qualify for both SSD and SSI benefits.
+Usually, an individual qualifies for SSI benefits if the person has less than $2,000 in assets.
+A married couple could also qualify for SSI if they have total assets amounting to less than $3,000.
 For purposes of qualifying for SSI, the value of an applicant’s house and car is usually not included in determining total assets.
-SSI is also available to children who have a disability.
+SSI can be available to children who have a disability.

-Disabled Adult Child Benefits (“DAC”): Disabled children between the ages of 18 and 22 may be eligible for benefits if one of the child’s parents is deceased or receives Social Security retirement or disability benefits.
+Disabled Adult Child Benefits (“DAC”): Disabled children between the ages of 18 and 22 may be eligible for benefits if one of his or her parents is deceased or receives Social Security retirement or disability benefits.

-Disabled Widow/Widower Benefits (“DWB”): Widows or widowers over the age of 50 who develop a disability within seven years of a spouse’s death may qualify for DWB benefits.
-To qualify for DWB, the widow or widower must have been married to the deceased for at least ten years.
+Disabled Widow/Widower Benefits (“DWB”): Widows or widowers over the age of 50 who develop a disability within seven years of a spouse’s death could qualify for DWB benefits.
+In order to qualify for these benefits, the widow or widower must have been married to the deceased for at least ten years.

 If your initial claim for Social Security benefits has been rejected, a lawyer from our Winter Haven office will review your application and determine if you were wrongfully denied benefits.
 If your attorney determines that the SSA has improperly denied your claim, he or she will prepare an appeal on your behalf.

-Your Social Security disability attorney will represent you throughout the entire appeals process.
-The appeals process offers several opportunities to reverse the SSA’s decision.
-There are four levels of appeal for Social Security disability claims:
+Your Social Security disability attorney will help you through all the steps of the appeals process.
+The appeals process can give you several chances to reverse the SSA’s decision.
+There are four steps of appeal for Social Security disability claims:

-Reconsideration: A reconsideration of a disability claim consists of a full review of the application by a new Social Security reviewer.
-Your attorney may submit any new evidence that is available at that time to support your claim.
-Most reconsiderations involve a review of the documents in an applicant’s file and do not require that the applicant appear before the SSA.
+Reconsideration: A reconsideration of a disability claim will be reviewed thoroughly by a new Social Security reviewer.
+If you attorney has any new evidence, he or she will submit it during the review to support your claim.
+The reviewed will reconsider the documents in an applicant’s file.
+You do not need to appear before the SSA during the appeal.

-Hearing by an Administrative Law Judge: If the Social Security Administration denies the reconsideration, your attorney may request a hearing before an administrative law judge.
-At the hearing, your attorney will present evidence to the judge in support of your claim for disability benefits.
-He or she may retain an expert witness to explain to the judge why your medical condition qualifies you for disability benefits.
+Hearing by an Administrative Law Judge: If your appeal is denied for reconsideration, your attorney may be able to request a hearing.
+The hearing takes place before an administrative law judge.
+At the hearing, the attorney will provide supporting evidence and retain expert testimony to explain to the judge that you are suffering from a medical condition and require compensation.

-Review by the Appeals Council: If the administrative law judge denies your claim, your attorney may request a review by the Social Security Appeals Council.
-The Appeals Council considers all requests for review, but may deny a request if it believes the hearing decision was correct.
+Review by the Appeals Council: If the judge rejects your claim, you may still have a shot.
+Your attorney may request another review by the Social Security Appeals Council.

 The disability attorneys in our Winter Haven office are paid on a contingency fee basis, which means that we only receive a fee if you qualify for benefits.
-Attorneys’ fees in Social Security claims are strictly regulated by the SSA, which means that hiring a disability attorney is an affordable option for anyone seeking to qualify for disability benefits.
+Attorneys’ fees in Social Security claims are strictly regulated by the SSA, which means that hiring a disability attorney is generally an affordable for anyone seeking disability benefits.